blakeblackshear/frigate/docs/docs/configuration/detectors.md

 ### Generate Models

-The models used for TensorRT must be preprocessed on the same hardware platform that they will run on.
-This means that each user must run additional setup to generate these model files for the TensorRT library.
+The model used for TensorRT must be preprocessed on the same hardware platform that they will run on.
+This means that each user must run additional setup to generate a model file for the TensorRT library.
 A script is provided that will build several common models.

-To generate the model files, create a new folder to save the models, download the script, and launch a docker container that will run the script.
+To generate model files, create a new folder to save the models, download the script, and launch a docker container that will run the script.

 ```bash
 mkdir trt-models